Moto Razr: Know the caveats before you buy

 At its annual Unpacked event next week, Samsung is widely expected to launch a device called the Galaxy Z Flip that will reportedly be very similar to the Moto Razr.
 Samsung has been experimenting with folding screens for years, so it's not surprising that it would follow the vertically folding Galaxy Fold with a horizontally folding clamshell phone.
 While Motorola has gotten inspiration and support from its parent company Lenovo -- which features folding hinges in its popular Yoga laptop line -- it doesn't have the deep expertise in making screens that Samsung has.

 The Galaxy Z Flip is likely to be around the same price as the Razr -- although some reports have suggested it could be under $1,000.
-However, Samsung's clamshell device is rumored to include more high-end features than the Razr, such a 6.7-inch screen, an additional ultrawide camera, wireless charging, a 3300 mAh battery, Qualcomm Snapdragon 855 Plus processor and a more dust-proof hinge.
-Since it's less than a week before Samsung is expected to announce the details of the Galaxy Z Flip at its February 11 Unpacked event, we have to recommend anyone who's thinking about buying the Moto Razr to wait until we all learn the final details of what Samsung is planning.
+However, Samsung's clamshell device is rumored to include more high-end features than the Razr, such as a 6.7-inch screen, an additional ultrawide camera, wireless charging, a 3,300-mAh battery, a Snapdragon 855 Plus processor and a more dust-proof hinge.
+Since it's less than a week before Samsung is expected to announce the details of the Galaxy Z Flip at its Feb.
+11 Unpacked event, we have to recommend anyone who's thinking about buying the Moto Razr to wait until we all learn the final details of what Samsung is planning.

-Discuss: Moto Razr: 4 things you need to know before you buy
+Discuss: The new Razr is here, but maybe you should wait to buy it.
+Here's why

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This article was originally published earlier this week and has been updated.